Audit trail - What is an audit trail?

 In many ways, audit trails can often be effective tools for overseeing a business or organization’s finances and other resources.

-All in all, audit trails are a good way to find out whether transactions are being conducted smoothly and truthfully, while keeping the least necessary amount of steps in the process.
+Audit trails are a reliable way to find out whether transactions are being conducted smoothly and truthfully, while keeping the least necessary number of steps in the process.